 You must take the following steps to get married in Korea.

-Step 1 – Canadians are required to appear in person at the Embassy of Canada in Seoul or the Consulate of Canada in Busan with two copies of the Affidavit of Eligibility of Marriage.
+Step 1 – Canadians are required to appear in person at the Embassy of Canada in Seoul or the Consulate of Canada in Busan and complete one copy of the Affidavit of Eligibility of Marriage.
 You should also provide a piece of identification (i.e. passport and/or birth certificate).

 ** Please note: For a marriage between two foreigners, the verification certificate will be issued on the same day.